Branch Rickey: Business/general manager (1925–1942)

-Second baseman Rogers Hornsby, winner of two Major League Baseball Triple Crowns, replaced Rickey to become a player-manager, and in 1926, his first full year as manager, Hornsby then led the Cardinals to their first World Series championship.
+Meanwhile, in 1926, Hornsby's first full year as manager, the new skipper led the Cardinals to their first World Series championship.

 Development of the farm system

-By 1930, Rickey's Cardinals, known as the "Gashouse Gang", were the class of the National League.
-They won 101 games in 1931 and won the World Series in seven games.
-The star of the 1931 World Series was rookie Pepper Martin, one of the first Cardinal stars that came from Branch's minor league system.
-Soon, other minor league graduates joined the team, among them future hall of famers Dizzy Dean and Joe Medwick, nicknamed "Ducky", and Dean's brother Paul "Daffy" Dean.
-The Deans and Medwick were integral parts of the 1934 Cardinals, who won the franchise's third World Series title.
+Two more pennants followed in 1928 and 1930, followed by World Series losses.
+By 1931, the Cardinals were the class of the National League.
+They won 101 games in 1931 and won the World Series in seven games over the defending champion, the powerhouse Foxx-Simmons-Grove Philadelphia Athletics.
+The star of the 1931 World Series was rookie Pepper Martin, a 1928 graduate of Rickey's player development system.
+With eight owned or affiliated farm teams by 1931, the system was fed by the Cardinals' scouting corps, headed by Charley Barrett (1871–1939), who introduced tryout camps to keep the pipeline filled with young amateur talent from across the U.S..
+Soon, other organization graduates joined the team, among them future Hall of Famers Dizzy Dean and Joe "Ducky" Medwick, and Dean's brother Paul "Daffy" Dean.
+All three were integral parts of the 1934 Cardinals' "Gashouse Gang", who won the franchise's third World Series title.

-Kenesaw Mountain Landis, the Commissioner of Baseball, was concerned that Rickey's minor league system was going to ruin baseball by destroying existing minor league teams, and he twice released over 70 Cardinal minor leaguers.
-Despite Landis' efforts, Rickey's minor league system stayed in existence, and similar systems were adopted by every major league team within a few years.
-Arguably, the farm system saved the minor leagues, by keeping them necessary after the television age began and minor league attendance figures declined.
+Despite the ravages of The Great Depression, the Cardinal farm system continued to expand during the 1930s, with 21 teams by 1935, 28 in 1936, and 33 in 1937.
+Major League Baseball Commissioner Kenesaw Mountain Landis was concerned that Rickey's minor league system, which both concentrated talent and constantly promoted a team's best players to the next league up, was going to ruin baseball by destroying existing minor league teams; he twice released over 70 Cardinal minor leaguers.
+Despite Landis' efforts, Rickey's minor league system continued to thrive, and similar systems were adopted by every major league team within a few years.
+Arguably, the farm system saved the minor leagues, by keeping them a necessary part of baseball after the television age began fans all over could watch big league clubs from their homes and bar.
+Minor league attendance figures declined, but the bottom never fell out.